eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 [netconvert](../netconvert.md) can [convert freely](../Networks/Export.md#plain) and without information loss between these two formats.
 Only the *plain-xml* format is meant to be edited by the users.
-In contrast, the *.net.xml* format has lots of subtle inter-dependencies between it's elements and should never be edited by hand.
+In contrast, the *.net.xml* format has lots of subtle inter-dependencies between its elements and should never be edited by hand.
 The *plain-xml* format is described below.

 It is possible to loaded a *net.xml* file along with *plain-xml* patch